 Restaurants in Edinburgh

 When eating out in Edinburgh, the best local cuisine, including good old fish and chips, can be found in and around the Royal Mile or the historic port of Leith.
-For French, Italian and Indian cuisine diners should try Castle Terrace, Ocean Drive (also in Leith), George Street and Lothian Road.
+For French, Italian and Indian cuisine, diners should try the area around the castle, Ocean Drive (also in Leith), George Street and Lothian Road.
+Those on a budget will find many familiar international fast food chains in the city.
+Edinburgh has many popular restaurants serving tasty vegetarian and vegan fare.

-Most Edinburgh restaurants are open daily and reservations are recommended.
-A 10% tip is customarily given to the waiter.
+Most restaurants are open daily and reservations are recommended.
+A 10 percent tip is customarily given to the waiter if the service is good.

 Some of Edinburgh's top restaurants are to be found not in the city, but by the sea.
-In the historic port of Leith just a short bus ride from the city centre you will find Britannia Spice, three time winner of the British Curry Awards and the 'Best Restaurant in Scotland' accolade for the BIBA restaurant awards.
-Of the waterfront restaurants pride of place goes to this stylish hotspot, serving up traditional cuisine from India, Bangladesh, Thailand and Nepal in its large, immaculate, nautical-themed dining salon.
+In the historic port of Leith just a short bus ride from the city centre you will find Britannia Spice, three-time winner of the British Curry Awards and the 'Best Restaurant in Scotland' accolade for the BIBA restaurant awards.
+Traditional cuisine from India, Bangladesh, Thailand and Nepal is served up in a large, immaculate, nautical-themed dining room.
+The restaurant prides itself on fresh ingredients, perfected flavours and fantastic service.
 Open Mondays to Saturdays for lunch and dinner and Sundays for dinner.

 Address: 150 Commercial Street, Ocean Drive